Physiology of Cough

 In particular, hoarseness that is especially severe in the morning, throat clearing and globus sensation have been associated with GERD.
 The cough usually occurs after meals or when lying down at night.
 It can also be triggered by talking or laughter.

 Medical treatment is the initial step for GERD treatment and takes place with PPI administration.
 Treatment duration continues for 3-months after the cough disappears and it usually takes about 6-months for the cough to resolve.
 Thus, patience and encouragement are of paramount importance.

 PPIs exert their effects by blocking the H+/K+ adenosine triphosphatase enzyme (ATP) in the parietal cells of the stomach, ultimately decreasing acid secretion.
-Addition of an anti-histamine H2 blocker such as ranitidine can also be required in certain instances.
-H2 blockers are particularly effective in decreasing acid level breakthroughs at night usually related to a peak in histamine concentration.
+The addition of an anti-histamine H2 blocker such as ranitidine can also be required in certain instances.
+H2 blockers are particularly effective in decreasing acid level breakthroughs at night, usually related to a peak in histamine concentration.